Women Are Marching Across The US: Donald Trump Better Listen

 Women, men and children poured into the streets of over 100 cities across the US today by the hundreds of thousands to protest President Donald Trump‘s policies and attitude.

-Donald Trump is at CIA headquarters this afternoon complaining that the “dishonest” media misreported the size of the crowd at his inauguration yesterday.
-Yes, the media did widely and factually report a turnout of 250,00 but Trump just insisted that it was 1 million.
+Donald Trump was at CIA headquarters this afternoon complaining that the “dishonest” media misreported the size of the crowd at his inauguration yesterday.
+Yes, the media did widely and factually report a turnout of 250,000 but Trump just insisted that it was 1 million.
 In actuality, 1.8 million turned out for President Obama‘s first inauguration and 1 million for his second.

 But no matter how much Donald Trump tries to change the facts about the turnout for his inauguration the real truth is that the size of the protest crowds that have filled the streets of America today overwhelmingly dwarf those who cheered him on yesterday.